riverbed/steelscript-appresponse/docs/tutorial.rst

 >>>>>>>>>>>>>>>>

 Then we select the set of columns that we are interested in collecting.
-Note that AppResponse has dozens of sources.
+Note that AppResponse supports multiple sources.
 Each source supports a different set of columns.
 Each column can be either a key column or a value column.
 Each row of data will be aggregated according to the set of key columns selected.
 The value columns define the set of additional data to collect per row.
 In this